Tony La Russa agrees with Ken Williams’ talk to White Sox: ‘The talent is here’

 “It like you’re always grinding, always swimming against the tide,” La Russa said before Tuesday’s 4-1 loss to the Guardians.

-CLEVELAND — Vice president Ken Williams spoke to the team last weekend.
+CLEVELAND — White Sox executive vice president Ken Williams spoke to the team last weekend.

 Manager Tony La Russa agreed with what he had to say.